Nematic superconductivity in the topological semimetal CaSn$_{3}$: Experimental Results

-Another possible explanation of the measured anisotropy in $H_{c2}$ of {\ca} is lowering the symmetry due to flux flow resistance.
-Because of the Lorenz force depending on the relative angle between $H$ and $I$, flux lines in type-II superconductors can be depinned from pinning centers.
-In the longitudinal configuration $(H\parallel I)$, no Lorentz force is produced by the applying magnetic field.
-By contrast, in the transverse configurations $(H\perp I)$, applied field induces the Lorentz force, leading to finite flux flow resistance that reduces $H_{c2}$, accompanied by broadening of the superconducting transition.
-While large orbital magnetoresistance caused by the Lorentz force is observed in the normal state of {\ca} in the transverse configuration (fig.4b), $H_{c2}(90^{\circ})$ ($H\perp I$) is higher than $H_{c2}(0^{\circ})$ ($H\parallel I$), inconsistent with the flux flow depinning.
-Together with the absence of broadening of the resistive transition in the transverse configuration as shown in figs.4a and b, we can exclude the flux flow scenario for the observed anisotropy.
+Another possible explanation for the measured $H_{c2}$ anisotropy in {\ca} is a lowering of symmetry due to flux-flow resistance.
+Since the Lorentz force depends on the relative angle between $H$ and $I$, flux lines in type-II superconductors can be depinned from pinning centers.
+In the longitudinal configuration $(H\parallel I)$, no Lorentz force is produced by the applied magnetic field.
+By contrast, in the transverse configurations $(H\perp I)$, the applied field induces a Lorentz force, leading to a finite flux\-flow resistance that reduces $H_{c2}$, accompanied by a broadening of the superconducting transition.
+The large orbital magnetoresistance caused by the Lorentz force in the normal state of {\ca} in the transverse configuration (Fig.~\ref{fig:Hc2}b), $H_{c2}(90^{\circ})$ ($H\perp I$), is higher than $H_{c2}(0^{\circ})$ ($H\parallel I$), inconsistent with the flux-flow depinning hypothesis.
+Together with the absence of broadening of the resistive transition in a transverse configuration (see Figs.~\ref{fig:Hc2}a and b), this excludes the flux-flow scenario as a cause for the observed anisotropy.
+We note that the observed anisotropy $(H_{c2}\perp I>H_{c2}\parallel I)$ also disagrees with the anisotropy caused by Sn potentially decomposed on the surface, as this would exhibit an opposite anisotropy $(H_{c2}\parallel I>H_{c2}\perp I)$ \cite{harpe68}.